Skip to main content

 Can I use the Boost Links agent without an existing linking agent?

 No. The Boost Links agent enhances an existing Related Links or Popular Links agent.
-It adjusts how links are distributed within your existing link blocks.
-If you don't have a linking agent running, start by setting up the Related Links or Popular Links agent first.
+It uses a credit-based system that prioritizes internal links to high-value pages.
+If you’t have a linking agent running, start by setting up the Related Links or Popular Links agent first.

 How do I identify which money pages to boost?

-We recommend boosting money pages that rank positions 4-15 in GSC.
-These pages are close enough to page 1 (or just off it) that additional internal links can push them higher.
-You can also filter by revenue per session, impressions (high impressions, low clicks), or conversion rate.
-Avoid boosting pages ranking 1-3 (they're already winning) or 50+ (they need content work first).
+Position 4-15 boosting is one tested strategy worth considering, but the primary recommendation is to boost high-value pages based on revenue per session.
+These pages drive disproportionate revenue, and additional internal links can help push them higher.
+You can also filter by impressions (high impressions, low clicks) or conversion rate.
+Consider deprioritizing pages ranking 1-3 (they’re already performing well) or 50+ (they may need content work first).

 What percentage of pages should I boost?

 We recommend boosting no more than 3-5% of your indexed pages.
-Link boosting doubles links to specific money pages, which can look unnatural if overdone.
+Link boosting increases links to specific money pages, which may look unnatural if overdone.
 Keep it selective and focus on your highest-revenue opportunities.

 How quickly will I see results from link boosting?

-Internal link changes typically take 2-8 weeks to impact rankings, depending on how frequently Google crawls your site.
-Boosted money pages often see increased Googlebot crawl activity within days, but ranking changes take longer to materialize.
+Internal link changes can take several weeks or more to impact rankings, depending on how frequently Google crawls your site.
+Boosted money pages can see increased Googlebot crawl activity after changes are indexed, but ranking changes take longer to materialize.

 Can I use link boosting with both Related Links and Popular Links agents?